Got opportunity need advice :-)

 Thank you in advance.
-So, I design websites as a hobby over the past decade, but have received an opportunity to build the website for an in-law who is a prominent person in cooking and a regional celebrity in food and wine.
-At 70, she is at the end of her field, so this isn’t going to be a huge ‘dynamic’ project.
-But, she is apparently working on a book, and anything could happen.
-So it needs to be glossy and will have a ton of photos and videos.
+So, I design rather creative websites as a hobby over the past decade, but now have received an opportunity to build the website for an in-law who is a prominent chef and a regional celebrity in food and wine.
+This is a casual, family idea, w a budget of 1-2k, though she is near retirement and may be publishing a book.
+It needs to be glossy and will have a ton of photos and videos.

-I dislike Wordpress and being limited creatively with templates.
-I do mostly front-end stuff in the LAMP stack, text editor and responsive grid framework which creatively is ultimately much more powerful.
-And I could get highly creative for this client, but the thought of processing and dealing with responsive images makes me think it has to be a WordPress/CMS.
-Also if the site needed more back-end functionalities in the future, I like coding, but don’t have resources for integrating a lot of third-party stuff.
+I do mostly front-end stuff in the LAMP stack, text editor and responsive grid framework, and have avoided WordPress.
+I could get highly creative for this client, but the thought of processing and dealing with responsive images makes me think it has to be a WordPress/CMS.
+Also if the site needed more back-end functionalities in the future, it seems like WP might be better for the client, and me as I don’t want to be working a lot on this.

 My working/industry knowledge has been limited lately, so looking for general ideas.
 Thanks again.